cathyyz/cathyyz.github.io/_projects/3_project.md

 The current theoretical model is built around an 8-microphone circular array to capture 360° audio data.

-- **Hardware Layer:** A high-performance DSP chip handles real-time audio sampling.
+- **Hardware Layer:** A high-performance DSP chip handles real-time audio sampling, while a dedicated visualization module translates audio waveforms into dynamic visual patterns, extending the cymatics principles from my earlier project into a digital medium.
 - **Software Layer:** Algorithms trained to recognize specific sound signatures.
-- **Visual Feedback:** A segmented LED ring on top instantly illuminates to show the sound's origin.
+- **Visual Feedback:** The interface serves a dual purpose.
+A segmented LED ring on top instantly illuminates to indicate the sound's origin direction.
+Simultaneously, an integrated display renders real-time visualizations of the sound's frequency and amplitude that allows users not only to locate sounds but to experience them aesthetically.

 <div class="echo-phase-sub">